yuyingren/English_Spell_Checker/README.md

 English dictionary: https://raw.githubusercontent.com/dwyl/english-words/master/words_alpha.txt

-The "texts" file contains 20 text files that are used to test this system.
+The "texts" file contains 20 files that are used to test this system.

+(The 20 files are the first 20 lines of the text data, each line contains at least one paragraph of the ariticles.)

 For each file, it contains: